 The backlog has also been both a cause and effect of a budget crisis for the State Department.
 Consulates are funded by processing fees for visas of all types, with a total of $3.5 billion collected in normal years.
 The State Department warns that total losses from 2020 to 2022 could equal $1.4 billion—a third of a year’s revenue.
 Even if emergency funding could generate new hires, the onboarding for new consular officers would mean the effect of the funding wouldn’t be felt for months.

 Former Congressman Bruce Morrison, a co-author of the 1990 immigration reform bill, calls it a “collapse of the system.”

 The solution to a problem of this scale must be multi-faceted.
 One potential solution is remote interviews.
 Another solution is waiving interviews altogether for certain categories where fraud is statistically unlikely, such as visa applicants over 65.
 Whatever solution presents itself, we’re facing an unprecedented visa backlog.
 We’ll need an unprecedented solution to address it.

-If you're applying for a visa or any other immigration legal matter, speak with our immigration law firm at (800) 909-8129 for a confidential consultation.
+If you’re applying for a visa or any other immigration legal matter, speak with our immigration law firm.
+Call (800) 909-8129 for a confidential consultation.